karenying/blog.karenying.com/content/posts/2020-12-31--tracked-my-mood.md

 The backend is [Express](https://expressjs.com/) on top of a [MongoDB](https://www.mongodb.com/) database with a [Mongoose](https://mongoosejs.com/) ODM.
 It's a [ReactJS](https://reactjs.org/) frontend, bootstrapped with [Create React App](https://reactjs.org/docs/create-a-new-react-app.html#create-react-app).
 I deployed it with free-tier [Heroku](https://www.heroku.com/) and ran a [cron job](https://cron-job.org/en/) that pinged the site every half hour to prevent the app from [falling asleep](https://blog.heroku.com/app_sleeping_on_heroku).

 There are 4 **timeframe views**: Day, Week, Month, and Year.
-In Week view only (I got lazy / the app is unfinished), you could click a day and rate it on this **scale**: Bad day, Off day, Normal day, Good day, and Great day -- like the original spreadsheet I made.
+In Week view only (I got lazy / the app is unfinished), you could click a day and rate it on this **scale**: Bad day, Off day, Normal day, Good day, and Great day -- like the OG spreadsheet I made.

 I got the app to a usable state and gave up working on it.
 But I set a daily reminder to rate my day at night: